 Additionally, organizations could consider providing antibody testing and vaccinations (when available) within the workplace environment, to increase convenience and availability for employees.

 5. Prepare for the Next Crisis

 While the clear priority right now must be coping with existing COVID-19 cases, it is never too early to begin taking steps to minimize the impact of the next pandemic.
 (3) The COVID-19 pandemic has given us clear lessons for what we can do now to prepare for the next global health crisis.
 For instance, we have seen the need to have systems in place for tracking and monitoring employee health and the impact of the outbreak in real time.
 Additionally, having a solution that is flexible and quickly adaptable for infection control and environmental surveillance is crucial for proactive prevention.

-Performance Health Partner’s RESTART Program is an Employee Health central command solution for proactively assessing the health and safety of your employees and managing workplace environments during and after the COVID-19 pandemic.
+Performance Health Partner’s Employee Safety Solution for proactively assessing the health and safety of your employees and managing workplace environments during and after the COVID-19 pandemic.
 Empower employees to take control of their health through customized digital health tools such as employee assessments, health status reporting, environmental surveillance, and more.